grattan/R_at_Grattan/docs/Introduction_to_R.md

 ## Learning more about R

 This guide will show you how to use R at Grattan.
 But it is not a comprehensive tool for learning R. The book [R For Data Science](https://r4ds.had.co.nz) by Garrett Grolemund and Hadley Wickham is a great resource that will help you go from being a beginner to being able to do real-world analysis.
 The book is available for free online.
+There's even an active [R for Data Science community online](https://www.rfordatasci.com) that shares tips and solutions to R problems.

+## `#r_at_grattan`
+A great way to learn about R is to ask a Grattan person!
+Pose a question in the `#r_at_grattan` channel in Grattan Slack and someone will be sure to answer it.

+At Grattan, none of us is a programmer first and foremost.
+We're a motley crew of economists, lawyers, doctors, scientists and philopsophers who have learned how to code so we can work with data.
+Don't feel bad if you don't know what you're doing yet -- we've all been there and are happy to help you get up to speed.